 SLCMAD District Office, 2020 N. Redwood Rd., Salt Lake City, UT 84116

-Five people, approved by the City Council and appointed by the Mayor Biskupski, serve on the Mosquito Abatement District Board of Trustees.
+The Mosquito Abatement District Board of Trustees is made up of five members and are appointed by the City Council.
 All members must be Salt Lake City residents.
 Each term is four years.

 Powers and Duties